This is the multi-page printable view of this section. Click here to print.

 |

-- In the case of Java Runtime, it does not provide UI code editing functionality, and you must select a compressed file (.jar/.zip) from the bucket of the Object Storage service.
+- In the case of Java Runtime, it does not provide a UI code editing feature, and you must select a compressed file (.jar/.zip) from a bucket in the Object Storage service.

-- For detailed information on creating authentication keys, refer to Create Authentication Key.
+- For detailed information on creating an authentication key, see Creating an Authentication Key.

-- For detailed information about Object Storage access control, please refer to Allow Cloud Functions Service Access.
+- For detailed information on Object Storage access control, see Allowing Cloud Functions Service Access.

-Function list page allows you to view the Cloud Functions configuration of the selected resource.
+On the Function list page, you can view the Cloud Functions configuration of the selected resource.

 | Category | Detailed description |